Palace of the Soviets: The other Palace of the Soviets (1956–1962)

 In the autumn of 1956, Iofan's work finally stopped after the announcement of a new competition for a new Palace of the Soviets.
-The volume of the new structure was capped at 500,000 cubic meters, 15 times less than Iofan's design.
+The volume of the new structure was capped at 500,000 cubic meters (700,000 cu. yd.), 15 times less than Iofan's design.
 The main hall had to seat 4,600 people (five times less), with two lesser halls seating 1,500 people each.

 The initial proposal mandated construction on the old site (of the demolished cathedral) which by 1956 was flooded and needed extensive salvage work.
 In December 1956, the government proposed two alternative locations for the palace, both near Rudnev's University building.
 Proximity to the university tower precluded any high-rise designs; the new palace had to be a sprawling, horizontal, flat structure.
 However, same proximity suggested that the complete break with Stalinist art had not yet been sealed.
 The most important government building in Moscow had to be unique; it could not be built cheaply, and it could tolerate at least some "excesses".
 The neoclassicists believed they were given a chance to redeem Stalinist art in the eyes of Khrushchev.
 The rising modernists felt Khrushchev's tacit support and saw a chance to impose their own view on the whole Soviet industry.